TAP-GGC/MACK/README.md

 1. [CCSC:SE Abstract](/documents/CCSC:SEabstract.md)
 2. CREATE Symposium Poster, Nov 11th (in-person) and 12th (online) from 2-3:15pm, GGC.
 ## Outreach Activites:
-1. Super Saturday Series (S3), October 12th(Boys) & October 14th(Girls) from 6:30 to 7:30pm, GGC – middle and high school girls to promote IT and STEM careers
+1. Super Saturday Series (S3), October 12th(Boys) & October 14th(Girls) from 6:30 to 7:30pm, GGC – for middle and high schoolers to promote IT and STEM careers
 2. Tap Expo, Oct 5th (in-person) and 7th (online), GGC – To promote the IT field and TAP program to college students
-3. Class Workshops – on (DATES:TBA) 3 occasions, to promote IT field to non-IT college students
+3. Class Workshops – on Oct 27th, Oct 28th, Nov 2nd, and Nov 3rd, to promote the IT field to non-IT college students
 ## Technology:
 1. The technologies used in this project are HTML, CSS, QR Code, NFC, and APIs.
 2. [Inital Website](https://techambassadors-ggc.github.io/MACK/code/index.html)<br/>